 Delivering future system functionality through enabling frameworks – by Sacha Meckler

 To meet the needs of energy customers in the future, the current power system needs to change.
-A new concept called Enabling Frameworks is step towards that outcome.
+A new concept called Enabling Frameworks is a step towards that outcome.

 By Sacha Meckler

 The Future Power Systems Architecture programme has defined the changes that are required using 35 functions which have been further developed by FPSA2 and embody the new elements to the power system architecture.
 These new functions have a range of needs and numerous impediments need to be resolved to enable implementation.
-These needs and barriers can be addressed by establishing Enabling Frameworks (EF) – an agile, inclusive and time sensitive process that would deliver the currently identified functions and any future (currently unknown) functions required.
+These needs and barriers can be addressed by establishing Enabling Frameworks (EF) – an agile, inclusive and time-sensitive process that would deliver the currently identified functions and any future (currently unknown) functions required.

 The proposed Enabling Frameworks (EF), and process around the creation of EF, has drawn from best practices and proven processes from other sectors as well as building on the exceptional experience already produced in the electricity sector.
 EF are the way in which the needs of a function would be met, and also the vehicle which enables the function to overcome barriers that prevent its implementation.
 Barriers arise typically where current sector mechanisms are no longer fit for purpose in a world where change is becoming more rapid and there are many new stakeholders, many of whom operate ‘beyond the meter’.